 The prices agreed to represent free house delivery to the receiving location, including freight, packaging and similar costs.
-In case of deliveries where we pay the cost, we shall take over only the most favourable freight costs unless we have specified a special type of shipment.
+In case of deliveries where we pay the cost, we shall take over only the most favorable freight costs unless we have specified a special type of shipment.

 - The following payment conditions apply if nothing else has been agreed to: we shall pay invoices either within 14 days with a 3 % cash discount or 30 days without deductions.
-If the payment conditions of the Supplier are more favourable for us, then they apply.
+If the payment conditions of the Supplier are more favorable for us, then they apply.

 - Payment and cash discount periods begin with receipt of the invoice, not, however, before receipt of the goods or services nor before their acceptance and, so far as documentation or similar documents belong to the total package, not before they are given to us as specified in the contract.